Lupin anthracnose (LA) is considered to be a significant biosecurity threat to Victoria's lupin industry.

 Lupin plants – certified that:

-- they were inspected by an officer of the department responsible for agriculture in the State or Territory where the plants were consigned during September to November and they are found free of any symptoms of the disease within 20 days of export
+- they were inspected by an officer of the department responsible for agriculture in the State or Territory in which the plants were consigned from.
+The inspection must be conducted during September to November and must be found free of any symptoms of the disease within 20 days of export.

-Persons seeking to import the following regulated articles into Victoria from a state or territory without lupin anthracnose freedom must apply to DEDJTR for a permit:
+Persons seeking to import the following regulated articles into Victoria from a state or territory without lupin anthracnose freedom must apply to Agriculture Victoria for a permit:

 - agricultural machinery or packages used with lupins; or,